 Tragically, all these falls could have been avoided with proper safety measures in place, which we discuss more below.

 Skylight Injuries and Workers

-The highest frequency of fatalities due to falls is experienced in the construction industry, where fall incidents are often associated with unstable surfaces, floor holes, and roof openings (such as skylights).
+The highest frequency of fatalities due to falls is experienced on construction sites, where fall incidents are often related to floor holes, unstable surfaces, and roof openings like skylights.
 Injuries due to falls cause a considerable financial burden with medical costs and worker’s compensation estimated at more than $70 billion a year in the U.S.

 Many skylight injuries are the result of product defects, lack of warning, or lack of safety barriers (barricades, exterior bars, screen grating) to safeguard those people working on roofs in and around skylights.

 U.S.-Installed Skylights Must Comply With OSHA Regulations

 In February of 1984, an OSHA Interpretation Letter established that skylights are “an opening in the roof of a building through which persons may fall.”
 OSHA’s Interpretation Letter required “that skylights in the roof of buildings through which persons may fall while walking or working shall be guarded by a standard skylight screen or a fixed standard railing on all exposed sides.”